vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

   - useLayoutEffect() (useLayoutEffect can hurt performance.
 Prefer useEffect when possible.)
 - How does react work under the hood
   - React reconciliation
-  - diffing algorithem
+  - diffing algorithm
   - JSX (What happens to jsx when we run react)
   - React keys (Why we should not use the index as a key for the list where we can modify the list)
   - Virtual dom
- - React Lifecycle methods
+ - React Lifecycle methods (Class and Functional)
  - State management (Context, Redux)
  - React with typescript
  - props and props drilling
  - Difference between class components vs functional components
  - Higher order component in react
- - Webpack (about webpack and its uses)
+ - Webpack (about Webpack and its uses)
  -
   ___